8 Argentina Geographic Regions

 As indicated by its name, it is located in the north-west area of the country.
 It is divided into three sub-regions:

-Puna Subregion
+3-1 Puna Subregion

 The place is characterized by plateaus between 9,842 and 11,483 ft (3,000 and 3,500 m) high, separated by sierra ranges.
-Cafayate in Salta, is in the limit between the Puna and the Eastern Cordillera.
+Cafayate in Salta is in the limit between the Puna and the Eastern Cordillera.

-Eastern Cordillera Subregion
+3-2 Eastern Cordillera Subregion

 Limits in the west with the Puna and in the east with Sub-Andean Sierras, it develops in north-south direction, between both.

 Another relief kind is represented by quebradas.
 The Humahuaca and the Santa María-Guachipas are among the most important.
 The best known of the appointed place is definitely the Quebrada de Humuaca and its western branch, the Quebrada de Purmamarca, which resembles a large valley in front of the Rio Grande, where the Cerro de los Siete Colores stands.
-Humauaca Clough was declared Cultural and Natural Heritage in July 2003 by Unesco.
+Humauaca Clough was declared a Cultural and Natural Heritage in July 2003 by Unesco.

 The valley, generally wide and with soft slopes, like the valley of Jujuy and the Lerma in Salta.
-To the north, the Valle de Lerma connects to the Quebrada de Humahuaca, Jujuy; the southwest with the Quebrada del Toro coming down from the Puna de Atacama and south borders the Calchaquíes Valleys, Tucumán.
+To the north, the Valle de Lerma connects to the Quebrada de Humahuaca, Jujuy; the southwest with the Quebrada del Toro coming down from the Puna de Atacama, and the south borders the Calchaquíes Valleys, Tucumán.

-Sub-Andean Sierras Subregion
+3-3 Sub-Andean Sierras Subregion

 They are low, parallel sierras, looking from north-east to south-west.